 In step two, Amazee Labs and the client agree to a general architecture for the site.
 Armed with the knowledge gained from the workshop, our team then develops a site plan.
 Typically, a designer, developer, and product owner will sit together and define information architecture, content types, and how the site works together as a whole.

-We then present the site plan to the client, at which point it may go through couple of rounds of revisions.
+We then present the site plan to the client, at which point it may go through a couple of rounds of revisions.
 Once we agree that we’ve satisfied requirements, objectives, features, user stories, and stakeholders, we move on to step three of the process—design.

 We start with one piece of the puzzle, typically, the piece of highest priority.
 It goes through design first, and the others follow, in order of importance.